juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

         # Clean cache when mount pod exits
         juicefs-clean-cache: "true"

-      # Define an environment variable for mount pod
+      # Define an environment variable for the Mount Pod
     - pvcSelector:
         matchLabels:
           ...